 seat post: NOS Dura Ace 7410 ‘team issue’

-headset: a mix of campy record threadless headset and dura ace 7700 headset (no I don’t think this is original).
+Headset: a mix of campy record treadless headset and dura ace 7700 headset (no I don’t think this is original).

-saddle/ bar tape: Sella Italia Merckx stitched matching color with frame and Cinelli cork handlebar tape.
+Saddle/ bar tape: Sella Italia Merckx stitched matching colour with frame and Cinelli cork handlebar tape.

 as purchased in Ghent somewhere around 19 October 2014

 weird enough, the original bar tape was still underneath the white